-On March 3, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain accredited investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement (the "Offering"), 30,190 shares of Series A-1 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-1 Preferred Stock"), which offering will result in up to \$130 million in gross proceeds and initial upfront funding of \$30 million.
+On March 3, 2023, we entered into a securities purchase agreement (the "Purchase Agreement") with certain accredited investors (the "Investors"), pursuant to which we agreed to issue and sell, in a private placement (the "Offering"), 30,190 shares of Series A-1 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-1 Preferred Stock"), which offering could result in up to \$130 million in gross proceeds and initial upfront funding of \$30 million.

-Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
+Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-2 Preferred Stock"), in lieu of Common Stock, (ii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
 The shares of Series A-3 Convertible Preferred Stock, series A-4 Convertible Preferred Stock and Series A-5 Convertible Preferred Stock issuable upon exercise of the Warrants collectively are referred to herein as the "Preferred Warrant Shares".
 The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Oxylanthanum Carbonate, and the Tranche C Warrant for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following receipt of TDAPA approval.

 Subject to the terms and limitations contained in the Certificate of Designation, the Series A-1 Preferred Stock issued in the Offering will not become convertible until our stockholders approve the issuance of the Units upon conversion of the Series A-1 Preferred Stock and the issuance of all Common Stock upon conversion of the Series A Preferred Stock (as defined below), among other items (the "Stockholder Approval").
 On June 26, 2023, the Company held its annual shareholder meeting, and as a result, shareholder approval for the issuance of common shares upon the conversion of the Series A-1 Preferred Stock was obtained.
-On the tenth (10th) Trading Day (as defined in the Certificate of Designation) following the announcement of the Stockholder Approval, each share of Series A-1 Preferred Stock shall automatically convert into a Unit.
-Subject to the limitations set forth in the Certificate of Designation, at the option of the holder, each share of Series A-2 Preferred Stock, Series A-3 Convertible Preferred Stock, Series A-4 Convertible Preferred Stock or Series A-5 Convertible Preferred Stock shall be convertible into one share of Common Stock.
+On the tenth (10th) Trading Day (as defined in the Certificate of Designation) following the announcement of the Stockholder Approval, each share of Series A-1 Preferred Stock automatically converted into a Unit.
+Subject to the limitations set forth in the Certificate of Designation, at the option of the holder, shares of Series A-2 Preferred Stock, Series A-3 Convertible Preferred Stock, Series A-4 Convertible Preferred Stock shall be convertible into Common Stock.